7 Reasons NOT to use Hootsuite

 As well as assigning tasks to other team members, the business plan allows you to...

 The only little thing that I would have loved to have seen was the ability to see live team activity.
-This is available in both Sprout Social and Agorapulse at significantly cheaper prices - $5,364 per year for Sprout Social and $1,908 per year for Agorapulse.
+This is available in both Sprout Social and Agorapulse at significantly lower prices - $5,988 per year for Sprout Social and $948 per year for Agorapulse.

 Hootsuite Enterprise Plan

-If you need more than 10 users, then you may need to opt for Hootsuite Enterprise.
-Although the Business plan advertises being for up to 10, internally it may be up to 15 - so best to check.
+If you need more than ten users, you may need to opt for Hootsuite Enterprise.
+Although the Business plan advertises for up to 10, internally, it may be up to 15 - so best to check.

 It's been years since Hootsuite published prices for their enterprise plan.
-However, from my research, it's likely to start from $16,000 per year for 5 users, and from $25,000 per year for 10 users.
-Many businesses are paying upwards of $100,000 per year and some have $1 million per year contracts.
+However, from my research, it's likely to start from $16,000 per year for five users to $25,000 per year for ten users.
+Many businesses pay upwards of $100,000 annually, and some have $1 million yearly contracts.

-For teams, the Hootsuite Enterprise plan doesn't offer much in the way of features over the Business plan.
+For teams, the Hootsuite Enterprise plan doesn't offer many features over the Business plan.
 You still don't get to view live team activity.
-But there are other features that you get in Enterprise and you've got the ability to customize your solution and get personalized training.
+But you get other features in Enterprise, and you can customize your solution and get personalized training.

 Reason #2